hanseljulio/Sudoku/README.md

 ## Overview
 This is a sudoku, created with lists, abstract classes, interfaces, and polymorphism.
+Sudoku can be solved recursively and iteratively.
+Accepted files include .sdk and .ss
 Some Java 7 included to make sure the program runs better.

 -------------------------------------------------------------------------------